|1||Ripple Water Shine||Lyrics/Info||3:29|

 Keep You accelerates the band's trajectory from a melodic hardcore act to a group that creates heaviness and weight via raw emotion instead of distortion.
 It is an expansive statement that is defined as much by what the listener hears as it is the dramatic space that hangs between each note.
 The virtuosic musicianship of Pianos Become the Teeth has been re-contextualized into moody and haunting compositions such as "Repine" which features atmospheric strings and an instantly contagious chorus with a solid tribal rhythm.

 Keep You deals with familiar concepts like mortality and communication in an intensely personal way that's also remarkably relatable in its honesty.
 "The album is about things you want to say to people but you can't for some reason whether it's because they're not in your life anymore or they've passed away," Durfey explains.
 But there is an inkling of hope expressed when Durfey sings "your wick won't burn away" on "Repine".

-Baltimore indie post-hardcore band Pianos Become the Teeth announce their new album Wait For Love, to be released on February 16, 2018 on Epitaph.
+Baltimore indie post-hardcore band Pianos Become the Teeth's new album Wait For Love is available now.

 As the fourth full-length from Pianos Become the ...